OpenBfS/UncertRadio/docs/doc_files/content/numericalProcedures/physical_units_test.rst

 UncertRadios example projects.
 There were indeed errors found, and it was necessary in most of the examples to replace the unit "1" of a detection probability by the unit "1/Bq/s" in order to get the unit "Bq" for an activity as output quantity.
-More details are given in `chapter 7.21.3 <#invoking-the-test-of-unit-calculations>`__.
+More details are given in :numref:`treatment of physical units`.